webrender/hawaii/index.md

             -   title: Istanbul Hawaii 🍔
                 description: Delicious turkish food - their kebabs are amazing.
 Upscale, but not too fancy, a great place to celebrate the end of your week.
                 coords: [21.294313,-157.8542309]
+            -   title: Tali's Bagels & Shmears
+                description: Founded by an Oahu local and a New Yorker, Tali's has the best bagels on the island, boiled and made to New York standards.
+Their shmears, bialis, and israeli iced coffee are all excellent as well - just be prepared for a line, and get there early because they do sell out.
+                coords: [21.2927457,-157.8553622]
             -   title: Scratch Kitchen 🍔🐶
                 coords: [21.2933715,-157.8504644]
                 description: Eatery with great brunch and lunch items.
 Recommend their chicken and waffles, and milk & cereal pancakes, and grits.
 Dog-friendly patio.
+            -   title: Purvé Donut Stop
+                coords: [21.2943841,-157.8498326]
+                description: Delicious, made-to-order donuts made right in front of you.
+A must for any donut afficionado.
+Second location at Kahala Mall.
             -   title: Ala Moana Center 🐶🍔🛍
                 coords: [21.290622,-157.8465279]
                 image: alamoana.jpeg